smroczek2/support_context_Data/data/Getting_Started _with_Discounts.md

 There are two parts of setup for most discounts:

-1. Create a Discount Template.Schedule (or add) the Discount to one or more sessions.
+1. Create a Discount Template.
+2. Schedule (or add) the Discount to one or more sessions.

 Membership and Paid-in-Full Discounts do not need a template.